 Still Dreaming

-I know I’m not the only single one left.
-It’s true that not all my friends are dating or married.
-In fact, a lot of them are single.
+I know that I’m not the only single girl left on the planet.
+It’s true that not all of my friends are dating or married.
+But for some reason, I still feel abnormal.

 Instead of Despairing

 When we dream about Prince Charming, we—perhaps inadvertently—become impatient with God’s plan.
 Instead of learning to be content in our current circumstances, we fantasize about future circumstances.
 We also create unrealistic expectations about what dating and marriage will be like.
-After all, what guy on this earth can match Prince Charming?

 I would have despaired unless I had believed that I would see the goodness of the Lord in the land of the living.
 Wait for the Lord; be strong and let your heart take courage; yes, wait for the Lord.
 (Psalm 27:13-14 NASB)